Olivia Culpo Looks Like A Snack In Tiny White Crop Top & Distressed Jeans

-Olivia Culpo put her honed midriff on full display as she slipped into a skin-baring ensemble and headed out for a walk on Wednesday.
+Olivia Culpo put her toned midriff on full display as she slipped into a skin-baring ensemble and headed out for a walk on Wednesday.
 Snapped on the street, the Sports Illustrated swimsuit model and Maxim Hot 100 cover girl flaunted her washboard abs in a tiny white crop top that ended just below the chest line, leaving her taut waistline and incredibly flat stomach completely exposed.

 Known for her spectacular fashion looks, Olivia teamed up the teeny white tee with a trendy pair of light-wash distressed jeans – an elegant high-waist, straight-leg design by Ksubi, which highlighted her statuesque frame.
-Later that day, the 2012 Miss Universe winner showed off her stylish outfit on Instagram, and earned some viral attention in the process.
+Later that day, the 2012 Miss Universe winner showed off her stylish outfit on Instagram and earned some viral attention in the process.
 Her post quickly garnered more than 124,000 likes, as fans appeared to be loving Olivia’s casual-chic look.

-The Rhode Island native cut an elegant yet very dynamic figure in the jeans and crop top co-ord.
+The Rhode Island native cut an elegant, yet very dynamic figure in the jeans and crop top co-ord.
 The fashionable outfit perfectly showcased her hourglass curves, emphasizing her narrow waistline and curvy hips.

 While her bare midriff was certainly the center of attention, Olivia’s shapely chest was also on display, accentuated by the bust-clinging top.
-Although the scanty item was not cleavage-flaunting – in fact, the classy Are You Am I top boasted a mock turtleneck design that completely concealed her decolletage area – it did, nevertheless, highlight her busty assets, ensuring that everyone was eyeing her perky bosom.
+Although the scanty item was not cleavage-flaunting – in fact, the classy Are You Am I top boasted a mock turtleneck design that completely concealed her decolletage area – it did, nevertheless, highlight her assets, ensuring that everyone was eyeing her perky bosom.

 Olivia looked fierce and formidable in the stylish ensemble.
 The 27-year-old hottie exuded confidence and sex appeal as she trotted the pavement in black strappy sandals by Bottega Veneta, showing off her flawless white pedicure.
 Her matching manicure tied the look together, complementing her white cropped T-shirt.